aas008/Power-Outages-Project/README.md

 With a p-value of 0.9067, which is much larger than our significance level (α = 0.05), **we fail to reject the null hypothesis**
 <iframe
   src="assets/hypothesis_distribution.html"
-  width="800"
+  width="640"
-  height="600"
+  height="401"
   frameborder="0"
 ></iframe>
-The empirical distribution of simulated differences shows our observed difference falls well within the range we would expect due to random chance
+The empirical distribution of simulated differences shows our observed difference falls well within the range we would expect due to random chance.
 <iframe
   src="assets/hypothesis_boxplot.html"
-  width="800"
+  width="640"
-  height="600"
+  height="401"
   frameborder="0"
 ></iframe>
 The box plots visually support this conclusion, showing similar distributions of outage durations between warm and cold climate episodes, with both categories having some extreme outliers